tristanlmiller/CouncilRoom-Analysis/README.md

 ### Evaluation

-(Work in progress)
+To evaluate how well the impact factor correlates with card strength, I calculated the correlation coefficient between rankings based on the impact factor, and the 2014 Qvist rankings.
+The Qvist rankings are broken up into several lists, so I just calculated the correlation coefficient for each one and took a weighted average.
+These calculations can be found in "Metric evaluation.ipynb"

-Here I will compare the impact factor to gain percentage, another objective metric that is commonly used to measure card strength.
-The idea is that the better metric will more closely reproduce the 2014 Qvist rankings.
+The impact factor performs slightly better than the most popular objective metric for card strength, the gain percentage of each card.
+The average correlation coefficient for impact factor is 0.863, while that of the gain percentage rankings is 0.846.
+This modest improvement holds true for the earlier years of Qvist rankings, but oddly it is a worse predictor for Qvist rankings 2015 onward.
+Of course, since the data only extends out to 2013, you wouldn't expect any metric to be a good predictor of later rankings.

-This evaluation technique works because there are no free parameters in how impact factor or the gain percentage.
-However, we can imagine tweaking how our metric is calculated in order to more closely fit the community rankings.
-And if we did that, then we might worry about overfitting the rankings, subjective biases and all.
+I suspect that the best way to model community rankings would be to calculate a weighted sum of various metrics.
+However, if we did that, then we might worry about overfitting the rankings, subjective biases and all.
 I have not performed this analysis yet, but there is a simple solution.
 After fitting the metric to the 2014 rankings, the metric can then be evaluated on the 2013 and 2015 rankings.
-If the metric correlates much better with 2014 rankings than either 2013 or 2015, this would suggest overfitting.
+If the correlation with 2014 improves, but the correlation with 2013 and 2015 get worse, this suggests overfitting.

 ## Principal Component Analysis